Meal Prep 101:

-Even if you’re not a Pinterest fanatic or foodie blog follower, chances are you’ve heard of weekly meal prep.
-This super structured food fad sweeping the nation has plenty of loyal devotees and those who partake in the weekly ritual can’t find enough good things to say about it.
+Even if you’re not a Pinterest fanatic or foodie blog follower, chances are you’ve still heard of meal prepping.

 What is Meal Prepping?

-Meal prep plans are like snow flakes- each one is unique and beautiful in its own way.
-There is no “one size fits all” meal prep, one person’s routine may not be the best routine for another person.
-The trick is to find the perfect meal prep routine for you and your family.
+Meal prepping simply means batch cooking a week’s worth of meals in advance.
+There’s no “one size fits all” when preparing meals.
+One person’s routine may not be the best routine for another person.
+The trick is to find the perfect routine for you and your family.

-For those with busy families, especially, a meal prep plan for the week can free up time by clumping most of the work together in one day.
-Here are a few of the other awesome benefits of weekly meal prep:
+For those with busy families especially, a meal prep plan for the week can free up time by clumping most of the work together in one day.

-- It’s a money saver.
-Meal planning and prepping can save a ridiculous amount of money each week at the grocery store!
+Meal planning and prepping can save you money each week at the grocery store.
 Rather than blindly shopping for ingredients to hopefully throw together in a meal, your grocery list will include everything you need for each planned meal for the week, which keeps you from buying unnecessary items.

-Meal prep reduces the temptation to eat less than healthy foods.
+Meal prep reduces the temptation to eat unhealthy foods.
 If it’s not on your grocery list, don’t buy it!
 And, if it’s not already prepped for you to eat, don’t eat it!
 It simplifies the whole process of eating healthy, making it much more likely you’ll stick to your weight loss goals.

 How to Get Started

-Figuring out where to begin when you’re new to meal prepping can be the most difficult part of the whole process.
-But, rest assured that, once you get into a steady routine, all of this will begin to come naturally to you.
+Figuring out where to begin when you’re new to batch cooking can be the most difficult part of the whole process.
+But, rest assured, once you get into a steady routine, all of this will begin to come naturally to you.

 Some of the most common reasons for people to want to start prepping meals are: